ketanprakash/Sem3Notes/COA.md

 >Instruction has both Opcode and Operand

-**Instruction: Instruction is a word in binary of m-bytes where m = 1, 2, 3, ... n, opcode is put in the opcode field of the instruction which is fetched by the processor.**
+**Instruction: Instruction is a "word" in binary of m-bytes where m = 1, 2, 3, ... n, opcode is put in the opcode field of the instruction which is fetched by the processor.**

 ![(instruction fields image 1)](https://ik.imagekit.io/ketanprakash001/NotesAssets/Screenshot_20210825_101923_lbjluo6os.png?updatedAt=1629874104566)